coollog/theboola/wp-content/plugins/nextgen-facebook/readme.txt

 	* Added a NgfbHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

+= 7.7.0.2 =

+Small improvements for BuddyPress and additional Advanced options for the Free version.

+= 7.7.0.1 =

+Small fix to change the NgfbMedia::get_video_info() method from 'private' to 'public' to fetch custom meta video information (Pro version).

 = 7.7 =